adedner/dune-fempy/doc/index.rst

    scheme classes following the *Dune-Fem-Howto* concept can be added and tested.

 ############################
-An Overwiew of this Document
+An Overview of this Document
 ############################

 This document tries to describe the main concepts needed to get a new user